Intro to Data Science

 Nuclear Material Security

 The Nuclear Security Workshop is an opportunity for students and other conference participants to get hands-on experience with illicit radioactive materials detection and other nuclear security topics.
-Participants will be decided into small groups to allow for hands-on use of radiation detectors, red team-blue team exercises with radiation portal monitors, and a round table discussion.
+Participants will be divided into small groups to allow for hands-on use of radiation detectors, red team-blue team exercises with radiation portal monitors, and a round table discussion.
 This workshop will have two session of 24 participants.